SP-18-Data-Analysis/week-1-assignment-nabnap/readme.md

-This is a readme file for the repo.
+This repo contains the submission of assignment 1.